 P.S.
 If you’re a solo female traveler, make sure to follow some safety tips wherever you go.

-I rarely used the GoPro camera I borrowed from Hali during the tours here because I was on vacation.
+I borrowed a GoPro camera from Hali but didn’t use it that much because I was on vacation.
 I brought it just in case, but really I was perfectly happy to be without one.
-On the few occasions that I did bring it, the shots were a #MajorFail.
+On the few occasions that I did use it, the shots were a #MajorFail.

 For one, I didn’t know it was even necessary to wipe off the camera case to make sure it’s clean.
-Dumb, I know.
 It’s just that I’d never seen Hali do it, and when I’d point dusts in the casing he would always dismiss it.
 As a result, many of the photos I took are blurry or cut with dust lines.
-On the good side, the dust lines look like sunrays.
+(On the good side, the dust lines look like sunrays.)

-I also didn’t know the limitations of the GoPro 3 edition.
-I took shots with very bright backgrounds, resulting in overexposure.
+I also didn’t know the limitations of the GoPro 3 edition, such as that it easily results in overexposed shots on bright backgrounds.

 (Luckily, my Chinese roommate shared her photos of the Kayangan Lake view deck for publishing, yey!)